nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/digital-asset-management-dam/how-to-contribute-picture-conversions.md

 ### Resizing a Picture

-Let's add a new picture conversions called&nbsp;`Large` that will resize the picture to `800px`&nbsp;max.
+Let's add a new picture conversions called `Large` that will resize the picture to `800px` max.

 ```xml
  <extension target="org.nuxeo.ecm.platform.picture.ImagingComponent"